MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_04_explore_nsg.md

 ## Instructions

 #### Demo Part 1: SETUP - Instructors it is recommended that you do this BEFORE class time as it can take several minutes to create a VM.
-In this setp you will create a Windows 10 virtual machine.
+In this setup, you will create a Windows 10 virtual machine.

 1. Open Microsoft Edge.
 In the address bar enter **portal.azure.com**.